markaren/E-book_cpp/control_statements.md

     // Code to be repeated
 }
 ```
-### `do while` loop
+### `do-while` loop

-The `do while` loop is similar to the while loop, but it ensures that the code block is executed at least once before checking the condition.
+The `do-while` loop is similar to the while loop, but it ensures that the code block is executed at least once before checking the condition.
 It's useful when you want to ensure something happens before checking if it should continue happening.

 ```cpp